MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 # Launch Copilot features using actions and prompt actions

 In this article, you learn how to add actions in the UI that users can select to start Copilot features.
-To start a Copilot feature, an action must run the prompt dialog page.
 There are two approaches to creating these actions.
-The recommended approach is to use a *prompt action*, which is a type of action designed for specifically for Copilot features that you want available on a page.
-The alternative way is to use a standard action that runs the prompt dialog
+The recommended approach is to use a *prompt action*, which is an action designed for specifically for Copilot features you want available on a page.
+Another way is to use a standard action that runs the prompt dialog.
+Which ever approach you choose, the action muat runs the prompt dialig page for the Copilot feature.

 ## Add prompt actions that launch Copilot features